Is Stamp Duty Still Required?

 The money raised by Stamp Duty more often than not is included in consolidated revenue and spent by State Governments.
-In 2020 38% of Victorian Government tax is stamp duty.
+In 2020 38% of the Victorian Government, tax is stamp duty.

-Given that stamp duty for a $1 million home is approx. $55,000 this can prove to be quite substantial.
-In short this means $55,000 of your funds are consumed by the Government.
+Given that stamp duty for a $1 million home is approx. $55,000 can prove to be quite substantial.
+In short, this means $55,000 of your funds are consumed by the Government.

 While in Victoria first home buyers pay no stamp duty for property prices up to $600,000, independent mortgage advisor in Melbourne What If We Finance believes the government budget is getting a free hit from record property prices and is in effect taxing people more and more as property prices rise.

 In short, the Government is taxing us more and there has to be a better way when it comes to stamp duty.